rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Ok, some progress - a rotation of 13 worked to decrypt the caesar cipher on `instructions.txt`.
-It seems to point us to the file `flag`.
+It seems to point us to the file `plan`.
 I'll try the same.